Intercountry Adoption

 Note: Additional documents may be requested.

 • Authentication of Documents: You may be asked to provide proof that a document from the United States is authentic.
-The U.S Department of State’s Authentications Office has information on the subject.
+The U.S. Department of State’s Authentications Office has information on the subject.

 5. Apply for Your Child to be Found Eligible to Immigrate to the United States as an Orphan

 After you finalize the adoption in Tanzania, USCIS must determine if the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
-You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless an exception applies, you must identify a primary provider.
+You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless a limited exception applies, you must identify a primary provider.

-If you have a valid Form I-600A approval, you may file your Form I-600 petition in the United States with the USCIS National Benefits Center or at the U.S.Embassy in Dar es Salaam, Tanzania.
+If you have a valid Form I-600A approval, you may file your Form I-600 petition in the United States with the USCIS National Benefits Center, or at U.S. Embassy Dar es Salaam Tanzania.
 Please see the USCIS website for more information about filing options.

-When a Form I-600 petition is adjudicated by USCIS in the United States, the consular section in Dar es Salaam, Tanzania must complete a Form I-604, Determination on Child for Adoption (sometimes informally referred to as an orphan determination), to verify the child’s orphan status.
-When a Form I-600 petition is adjudicated by an international USCIS office, USCIS generally completes the Form I-604 determination.
+When a Form I-600 petition is adjudicated by USCIS in the United States, the U.S. Embassy’s consular section must complete a Form I-604, Determination on Child for Adoption (sometimes informally referred to as an orphan determination), to verify the child’s orphan status.

-When a Form I-600 petition is filed with the Embassy’s consular section, the consular officer must complete the Form I-604, Determination on Child for Adoption, to verify the child’s orphan status.
 Conducting the Form I-604 determination is a critical part of the non-Convention adoption process.
 It can take months to complete, depending upon the circumstances of your case.
 Consular officers appreciate that families are eager to bring their adopted child home as quickly as possible.
 Some of the factors that may contribute to the length of the process include prevailing fraud patterns in the country of origin, civil unrest or security concerns that restrict travel to certain areas of the country, and the number of determinations performed by available staff.
 Consular officers make every effort to conduct them as quickly and thoroughly as possible.
 You are advised to keep your travel plans flexible while awaiting the results.

-Once your adoption is complete and the Form I-604 determination has been completed, finding that your child meets the legal definition of an orphan for immigration purposes, you need to apply for three documents before your child can travel to the United States:
+Once your adoption is complete and the Form I-604 determination has been completed, finding that your child meets the legal definition of an orphan for immigration purposes, there are a few more steps to take before your child can enter the United States.

 Birth Certificate

-You will need to obtain a birth certificate for your child.
+You will need to obtain a new or updated birth certificate for your child.

 Your attorney will take the adoption order to the civil registry (RITA) and request an adoption certificate listing your name(s) as the parent(s) of the child.